Jawsen/Jawsen.github.io/index.md

 ## 🔮 Predicting Where Fines Are Most Likely

-We’ve already looked at when parking fines happen, but now let's zoom in on where they're most likely to occur.
-Some neighborhoods in New York City are more prone to parking fines than others.
-But it’s not just about the number of people living there; it’s about how fines are spread across different areas.
+We trained a model to predict whether a neighborhood has a high fine rate or not, based on just two things: the total number of fines and population.
+The model was able to correctly classify neighborhoods about 87% of the time.

-In this section, we predict which neighborhoods are most likely to see fines based on their population and parking patterns.
-Below is an interactive map where you can explore these predictions and see which areas get the most fines per person.
+We also grouped neighborhoods into 3 clusters based on their population and fine rates.
+This helps us spot patterns — like which areas have lots of people but relatively fewer fines, and which ones get hit harder per person.

 🟡 Big population, moderate fines